-ASB provides undergraduate university students with an intensive, short-term experiential learning opportunity where their community service work directly benefits the community organizations or schools.
+ASB provides undergraduate university students with an intensive, short-term experiential learning opportunity where they participate in meaningful, community-identified projects with a domestic or international partner organization.
 The projects give participants real-life experience working with and learning from people in the community.
-This experience helps to raise awareness about social issues, while promoting appreciation of diversity and highlighting the importance of reciprocal relationships; and prepare students to act as catalysts for future change.
+This experience helps to raise awareness about social issues; promote an appreciation of equity, diversity, and inclusion; highlight the importance of reciprocal relationships; and prepare students to act as catalysts for future change.

 Most participants find that they learn a lot about themselves and how they interact with people.
 Some people feel that the experience has changed the way they think about community, while others say the experience has changed their lives profoundly.

 The projects are developed by partner organizations, in collaboration with the Student Experience Office.

 The Alternative Spring Break Program provides several opportunities for students to offset their program costs.
-Based on statistics from last year’s program, participants received approximately $765 in funding support (from the CUSA Conference and Discretionary Fund, faculty contributions, and fundraisers organized by the Student Experience Office).
+Based on statistics from last year’s program, participants received approximately $673 in funding support (from the CUSA Student Initiative Fund, faculty contributions, and fundraisers organized by the Student Experience Office).
 Please note this figure is an average, as some students received slightly more or less than this amount.
 There are also several opportunities for individual fundraising to allow for a greater amount of the program costs to be subsidized.
 For more information please contact the Student Development and Community Outreach Coordinator, Niamh O’Shea.